 Turn off SSL/TLS certificate validation in ldap.conf

 ldap.conf file that includes this line:

-You can put this file anywhere that your site can access.
-The best place is in your site's codebase, at the same level, but not in your site's docroot.
+You can put this file anywhere that your website can access.
+The best place is in your website's codebase, at the same level, but not in your website's docroot.
 For example, you could create a directory named

 ldap and put the

 ldap.conf file with an environment variable,

 LDAPCONF.
 For example, add a line like this to your

 As a simpler alternative, instead of creating an